tdwg/vocab/submission-README.txt

 documentation-specification.ttl (machine-readable metadata as RDF/Turtle)

-Standards Documentation Specification - informative ancillary documents not part of the main submission: tdwg-standards-hierarchy-2016-07-24.png (diagram illustrating hierarchy model) dwc-namespace-remnant.md (parts of the Darwin Core Namespace Policy page that would remain after adoption) dwc-rdf.zip (files containing triples illustrating how the parts of the Documentation Specification related to machine-readable data would be applied to Darwin Core).
-The zip file includes: assertions.ttl dcmi-terms.ttl dcmi-terms-list-versions.ttl
+Standards Documentation Specification - informative ancillary documents not part of the main submission: tdwg-standards-hierarchy-2017-01-23.png (diagram illustrating hierarchy model) dwc-namespace-remnant.md (parts of the Darwin Core Namespace Policy page that would remain after adoption) dwc-rdf.zip (files containing triples illustrating how the parts of the Documentation Specification related to machine-readable data would be applied to Darwin Core; draft - needs to be modified for final specification).
+The zip file includes:
+assertions.ttl
+dcmi-terms.ttl
+dcmi-terms-list-versions.ttl